technologies-of-history/course/schedule.md

 ---

 ### Readings
 - Sara Caputo, "Trailblazers" and "Writing on Water," from _Tracks on the Ocean_ (Chicago, 2024), pp. 42–103.
-[Available on D2L]
+[Available from the TCU Library as an [eBook](https://tcu.primo.exlibrisgroup.com/permalink/01TCU_INST/5m6o0r/alma9975182356708721).]

 ### Digital Assignments
 - Play around with the global map [Age of Exploration](https://resources.amdigital.co.uk/aoe/map/)